 Patients that are engaged in their healthcare may be more satisfied with their therapy or treatment because they were involved in the decision making process.

-Are you interested in home hemodialysis but have a lot of questions?
-To help you start the conversation with your care team, we’ve created the Questions to Ask Your Doctor worksheet.
-Bring this sheet with you to help you start the discussion about home hemodialysis and whether it is an appropriate treatment option for you.
+Are you interested in home dialysis but have a lot of questions?
+To help you start the conversation with your care team, we’ve created the Questions to Ask Your Doctor worksheet (Download HHD worksheet) (Download PD worksheet).
+Bring this sheet with you to help you start the discussion about home dialysis and whether it is an appropriate treatment option for you.

 Need help keeping track?
 Download our “About Me” Daily Tracker to evaluate any emotions or physical symptoms you’re experiencing.